-- A. A newborn child who is in a hospital setting shall not be taken into temporary protective custody without a court order that includes findings that an emergency situation exists and that the newborn child is seriously endangered.
-A newborn child may be detained in a hospital by a law enforcement officer upon the recommendation of the human services department, children, youth and families department or a physician, registered nurse, licensed practical nurse or physician assistant while a court order is being pursued, but the newborn child must be released if a court order is denied. - B. A newborn child who is not in a hospital setting shall not be taken into temporary protective custody for a period of longer than twenty-four hours without a court order that includes findings that an emergency situation exists and that the newborn child is seriously endangered. - C. A newborn child may be taken into temporary protective custody without a court order in the following circumstances: - (1) when a newborn child is identified by a physician, registered nurse, licensed practical nurse or physician assistant engaged in the admission, care or treatment of patients as being affected by substance abuse or .223713.1 demonstrating withdrawal symptoms resulting from prenatal drug exposure; or
+- A newborn child who is in a hospital setting shall not be taken into temporary protective custody without a court order that includes findings that an emergency situation exists and that the newborn child is seriously endangered. newborn child may be detained in a hospital by a law enforcement officer upon the recommendation of the health care authority department, the children, youth and families department or a physician, a registered nurse, a licensed practical nurse or a physician assistant while a court order is being pursued, but the newborn child must be released if a court order is denied. - A newborn child who is not in a hospital setting shall not be taken into temporary protective custody for a period of longer than twenty-four hours without a court order that includes findings that an emergency situation exists and that the newborn child is seriously endangered. - C. A newborn child may be taken into temporary protective custody without a court order in the following circumstances: - (1) when a newborn child is identified by a physician, registered nurse, licensed practical nurse or .226523.1 physician assistant engaged in the admission, care or treatment of patients as being affected by substance abuse or demonstrating withdrawal symptoms resulting from prenatal drug exposure; or